Custom drawing in 2D¶

 An example: drawing circular arcs¶

-An arc is defined by its support circle parameters.
-That is: the center position and the radius.
+An arc is defined by its support circle parameters, that is, the center position and the radius.
 The arc itself is then defined by the angle it starts from and the angle at which it stops.
-These are the 4 parameters that we have to provide to our drawing.
+These are the 4 arguments that we have to provide to our drawing function.
 We’ll also provide the color value, so we can draw the arc in different colors if we wish.

-Basically, drawing a shape on screen requires it to be decomposed into a certain number of points linked from one to the following one.
+Basically, drawing a shape on the screen requires it to be decomposed into a certain number of points linked from one to the next.
 As you can imagine, the more points your shape is made of, the smoother it will appear, but the heavier it will also be in terms of processing cost.
 In general, if your shape is huge (or in 3D, close to the camera), it will require more points to be drawn without it being angular-looking.
-On the contrary, if your shape is small (or in 3D, far from the camera), you may reduce its number of points to save processing costs.
-This is called Level of Detail (LoD).
+On the contrary, if your shape is small (or in 3D, far from the camera), you may decrease its number of points to save processing costs; this is known as Level of Detail (LoD).
 In our example, we will simply use a fixed number of points, no matter the radius.